AlessandroDeG/Minesweeper/README.md

 # Minesweeper

-When you update windows and Minesweeper disappears, I's time to make your own version!
+When you update windows and Minesweeper disappears, it's time to make your own version!

 ![Minesweeper0](/Minesweeper0.png)